 What will happen next?

 - We will then investigate your complaint.
-This will normally involve our Complaints Partner reviewing your file and speaking to the member of staff who acted for you.
-If the file relates to a matter handled or dealt with by the Complaints Partner you may ask for her to refer the complaint to another partner, Justin Price-Jones, to investigate.
+This will normally involve our Complaints Partner reviewing your file and speaking to the Solicitor who acted for you.
+If the file relates to a matter handled or dealt with by the Complaints Partner you may ask for her to refer the complaint to another Partner, Justin Price-Jones, to investigate.

 - Within 14 days of sending you the acknowledgement letter our Complaints Partner (to include any Partner investigating the matter) will invite you to a meeting to discuss and to aim to resolve your complaint.
-If you do not want a meeting or it is not possible, our complaints partner may instead offer you a chance to discuss the matter by telephone.
+If you do not want a meeting or a meeting is not possible, our Complaints Partner may instead offer you a discussion by telephone or other remote means.

-- Within three days of the meeting, or any telephone conversation we have with you instead of a meeting, our Complaints Partner will write to you to confirm what took place and any solutions we have agreed with you.
+- Within three days of the meeting (or any conversation we have with you instead of a meeting) our Complaints Partner will write to you to confirm what took place and any solutions we have agreed with you.

 - In any case we will send you a detailed written reply to your complaint, including our suggestions for resolving the matter, within 21 days of sending you the written acknowledgement of your complaint referred to in paragraph 1 above.